Prison Classification and Reclassification

 In maximum security facilities, all of the features of medium security apply, in addition to full, round-the-clock monitoring, accountability measures, electronic monitoring, and segregation of serious and misbehaving offenders who pose security risks.
 These prisons are the next most expensive to operate and maintain.

 Initial Assessment is not focused as much on risk assessment as it is focused on integrating the offender properly into a sentence plan.
 This preliminary assessment first includes a basic orientation to the facility, which communicates basic rules and regulations of the prison and what is expected of the offender.
-The next step covers the initial sentence plan, which clarify certain important dates, such as eligibility for parole, day-parole, full-parole, and the offender's warrant expiry date.
+The next step covers the initial sentence plan, which clarifies certain important dates, such as eligibility for parole, day-parole, full-parole, and the offender's warrant expiry date.
 The next step involves considering certain critical concerns, which are various health-concerns such as heart conditions and medication.
-Initial assessment also includes the administration of the offender’s sentence.
+Initial assessment also includes the administration of the offender's sentence.

 Initial Assessment involves the most basic assessments necessary to place offenders into prison, including an orientation process where prisoners are given a brief introduction to the operation and rules of the facility, a health assessment, an overview of all the offender's relevant documents, and an outline of the offender's initial plans and sentence plans, including important dates and deadlines such as day-parole eligibility and the warrant expiry date (WED).

-Placement
+Custody Placement

 Reclassification